er-ri/nnspike/README.md

 > Note: A 64-bit Raspberry Pi is required because `pytorch` doesn't work on a 32-bit system.

 ## Gettting Started
 1. Install dependencies on Host PC

         pip install -r requirements.txt

-2. Upload `spike/main.py` to LEGO SPIKE Prime Hub, the VSCode plugin **LEGO SPIKE Prime / MINDSTORMS Robot Inventor Extension** is required.
-For more details, see [here](https://marketplace.visualstudio.com/items?itemName=PeterStaev.lego-spikeprime-mindstorms-vscode)
+2. Upload `spike/slot2.py` to LEGO SPIKE Prime Hub through [**SPIKE Legacy App**](https://education.lego.com/en-us/downloads/spike-legacy-app/software/).

-    > Note: Sometimes, the hub might be running a cached version of the program.
-Try restarting the hub to clear any cached programs and upload again.
+> Downgrade the **HubOS** from [here](https://spikelegacy.legoeducation.com/hubdowngrade/#step-1) if you are using 3.x version.
+For Windows environment, the tool [Zadig](https://zadig.akeo.ie/) is also required.

 3. Connect to Raspberry Pi to open the remote terminal by a ssh client such as [PuTTY](https://www.putty.org/) or the VSCode [Remote Development Plugin](https://code.visualstudio.com/docs/remote/ssh).
 Install the dependencies on Raspberry Pi by

         pip install -r requirements-raspi.txt

-4. Select the corresponing slot on SPIKE and press the button to launch the script of `spike/main.py`.
+4. Select the corresponing slot on SPIKE and press the button to launch the script of `spike/slot_prod.py`.
 5. Run the command `python run_slient.py` on Raspberry Pi to starting the lego spike robot.

+> [!IMPORTANT]
+> This project requires `LEGO® Education SPIKE™ Legacy App v.
+2.0.10` and will not work with `LEGO® Education SPIKE™ App v.
+3+`.
+You can:
+> 1. Download the Legacy App from [here](https://education.lego.com/en-us/downloads/spike-legacy-app/software/)
+> 2. Use [this site](https://spikelegacy.legoeducation.com/hubdowngrade/) to downgrade your hub to version `2.0`
+> 3. If using Windows, you may need [Zadig](https://zadig.akeo.ie/) to properly install USB drivers

 ## Project Structure